GuoBioinfoLab/ImmuDef/README.md

 ![Workflow](./process.svg)

-## Package: `Immune_Score_Caculator`
+## Package: `ImmuQF: A Novel Method for Anti-infection Immunity Quantitative Analysis`

-We created a python package called "Immune_Score_Caculator" that uses RNA-seq data to compute quantitative assessments of an individual's immune function.
+We created a python package called "ImmuQF" that uses RNA-seq data to compute quantitative assessments of an individual's immune function.

 # Requirements
 - Python 3.10